CMed01/portfolio-milestone-4/README.md

 ### __Code__
 * [Django - Update User Profile](https://dev.to/earthcomfy/django-update-user-profile-33ho)
-    - Parts of this work through project was used to create functionality for the profile page to be edited.
+    - Parts of this work through project was used to create edit functionality on the profile page.

 ### __Acknowledegements__